Trash-buket/projects/README.md

 # projects
-# This hosts all of my projects, be it current or not, so that I can download and change them from anywhere
+# This hosts all of my projects so that I can download and change them from anywhere